tosinchukwu/capstone/README.md

 Ensure app/api/appointments/route.ts uses the serializeBigInt helper.

+Admin Dashboard Access
+Ensure NEXT_PUBLIC_ADMIN_WALLET is set to your wallet address (or add your wallet via the admin settings).

+Connect with the same wallet to access /admin.

 🤝 Contributing
 This project is developed by a team of 4.
 Please follow the standard Git flow: